SPONSORED: CD Spotlight. Well Realized - Varda Kotler and Israel Kastoriano - recommended by Geoff Pearce.

 All sponsored features >>

 German philosopher, cultural critic, poet, composer and scholar Friedrich Nietzsche was born on 15 October 1844 and grew up in Röcken near Leipzig.
-He showed early talent in music and languages, and studied at Schulpforta and at the University of Bonn.
+He showed early talent in music and languages, and studied at Schulpforta and at Bonn University.

 He was the youngest ever professor of classical philology at Basel in Switzerland.
 His work includes the philosophical novel Also sprach Zarathustra which inspired the tone poem by Richard Strauss.